darkoperator/Posh-SSH/Readme.md

 Powershell module that leverages a custom version of the SSH.NET Library (http://sshnet.codeplex.com/) to provide basic SSH functionalyty in Powershell.

 # ToDo
-* Add SCP functions.
-(Waiting for a fix to the lib for a upload problem)
+* Add progress for SCP/SFTP upload and Download

 # Know Issues